Gabrielle Palmer: Campaigning work

+She has worked and run short training courses for health professionals in 46 countries including Mongolia, Libya and North Korea.
 She also served as a managing trustee for Health Books International in the days it was known as Teaching-aids at Low Cost, TALC.
+She continues to campaign and her most recent work was published by the Association for Improvements in the Maternity Services.

 Lecturing and teaching

-She remained busy with campaigning, designing training courses, teaching, consultancies and writing.
-From 1991–97 Palmer was co-director of the international short course, Breastfeeding: practice and policy at the Institute of Child Health, London.
+Palmer remained busy with campaigning, designing training courses, teaching, consultancies and writing.
+From 1991 to 1997, she was co-director of the international short course, Breastfeeding: practice and policy at the Institute of Child Health, London.
 During these years she contributed to the development of the WHO/UNICEF transferable courses designed for the ‘cascade’ training of trainers, globally.
-These included, Breastfeeding Counselling: a training Course, field testing the Chinese version in Taiwan in 1997; the UNICEF training course on the International Code of Marketing of Breast-milk Substitutes and the WHO/UNICEF HIV and Infant Feeding course.
+These included, Breastfeeding Counselling: a training Course, field testing the Chinese version in Taiwan in 1997, the UNICEF training course on the International Code of Marketing of Breast-milk Substitutes and the WHO/UNICEF HIV and Infant Feeding course.